Auburn/FastNoiseSIMD/README.md

 # FastNoise SIMD
 FastNoise SIMD is the SIMD implementation of my noise library [FastNoise](https://github.com/Auburns/FastNoise).
 It aims to provide faster performance through the use of intrinsic(SIMD) CPU functions.
-Vectorisation of the code allows noise functions to process data in sets of 4 or 8 increasing performance by 300-400%.
+Vectorisation of the code allows noise functions to process data in sets of 4/8/16 increasing performance by 700% in some cases (Simplex).

 After releasing FastNoise I got in contact with the author of [FastNoise SIMD](https://github.com/jackmott/FastNoise-SIMD) (naming is coincidence) and was inspired to work with SIMD functions myself.
 Through his code and discussions with him I created my implementation with even more optimisation thanks to the removal of lookup tables.